aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-guide/_index.md

 ### Inverting Series Data Points Based on Conditions
 #### Overview
-Customize the visualization of negative data points by conditionally inverting them.
+By default, Aspose.Slides may invert negative values.
+You can control this behavior globally and per data point.

 **Steps:**
-1. **Set Default Inversion Behavior:**
-   - Use `setInvertIfNegative(false)` to determine overall inversion behavior.
-2. **Conditionally Invert Specific Data Points:**
-   - Apply `setInvertIfNegative(true)` on a specific data point if it is negative.
+1. **Set Global Inversion** – disable automatic inversion for the whole series.
+2. **Apply Conditional Inversion** – enable inversion only for specific negative points.

 **Code Example:**
 ```java